drupol/master-thesis/src/thesis/2-reproducibility.typ

 ]

 There are numerous situations where relying on an existing list of files can result in non-determinism.
-For instance, when generating an archive from the contents of a directory, many file systems do not provide consistent ordering when listing files within that directory.
+For instance, zhen creating an archive from a directory's contents, file systems often lack consistent ordering when listing files.
 Consequently, the arrangement of files in the archive may differ between builds, causing unpredictable archives.
 Although these archives might contain identical content, they could have been compressed with varying file orders.

 To address this, one could enforce a stable order by explicitly sorting the inputs before processing them.
 This can be done by sorting the list of files in